🌲 Evergreen Tree Care: How to Keep Evergreen Trees Healthy Year-Round

 The ideal time for pruning evergreens in Seattle is late winter through early spring, before new growth begins.
 This timing reduces stress, lowers disease risk, and improves long-term structure.
 Light maintenance and deadwood removal can be done year-round as needed.

-• ❓ Can I water evergreen trees during dry weather?
+• ❓Can I water evergreen trees during dry summer weather?

 Yes—especially during Seattle’s increasingly dry summers.
 Deep, infrequent watering is best.
 Aim for long soakings at the dripline rather than surface sprinkling.
 Mulching 2–4 inches around the base (but not against the trunk) helps conserve soil moisture and protect roots.

-• ❓ Do you provide evergreen tree care near me?
+• ❓ Do you offer professional evergreen tree care in Seattle?

 Yes.
 Sound Tree Care LLC provides evergreen pruning, trimming, health assessments, and full arborist services throughout Seattle, West Seattle, Burien, White Center, SeaTac, Normandy Park, Shoreline, Renton, Kent, and the greater Puget Sound area.